BirjuVachhani/gradle-utils/README.md

 # How to use
 Once you install it on your project and gradle build suceeds, you can get rid of all the static dependencies in your build.gradle file.

+You can find the list of all the available dependencies [**here**](https://github.com/BirjuVachhani/gradle-utils/blob/master/app/build.gradle)

 It is very easy to use this utility.
 All you have to do it just think of what you want to add.
 Let's see one example:

 This what we used to do before: